francescofers/TAS2RsPredictor/README.md

 ---

-Example Notebooks are available in both TML and GCN directory
+Example Notebooks are available in both TML and GCN directory.